Perceptual Adversarial Robustness: Defense Against Unseen Threat Models: Related Work

 \section{Related Work}

-\smallparagraph{Adversarial robustness} Adversarial robustness has been studied extensively for $L_2$ or $L_\infty$ threat models \citep{goodfellow_explaining_2015,carlini_towards_2017,madry_towards_2018} and non-$L_p$ threat models such as spatial perturbations \citep{engstrom_rotation_2017,xiao_spatially_2018,wong_wasserstein_2019}, recoloring of an image \citep{hosseini_semantic_2018,laidlaw_functional_2019,bhattad_big_2019}, and perturbations in the frequency domain (JPEG attacks) \citep{kang_testing_2019}.
+\smallparagraph{Adversarial robustness} Adversarial robustness has been studied extensively for $L_2$ or $L_\infty$ threat models \citep{goodfellow_explaining_2015,carlini_towards_2017,madry_towards_2018} and non-$L_p$ threat models such as spatial perturbations \citep{engstrom_rotation_2017,xiao_spatially_2018,wong_wasserstein_2019}, recoloring of an image \citep{hosseini_semantic_2018,laidlaw_functional_2019,bhattad_big_2019}, and perturbations in the frequency domain \citep{kang_testing_2019}.
 The most popular known adversarial defense for these threat models is adversarial training \cite{Kurakin2016AdversarialML, madry_towards_2018, zhang_theoretically_2019} where a neural network is trained to minimize the worst-case loss in a region around the input.
-Recent evaluation methodologies such as Unforeseen Attack Robustness (UAR) \citep{kang_testing_2019} and the Unrestricted Adversarial Examples challenge \citep{unrestricted_advex_2018} have raised the problem of finding an adversarial defense which gives good robustness under more general threat models. \citet{sharif_suitability_2018} conduct a perceptual study showing that $L_p$ threat models are a poor approximation of the perceptual threat model. \citet{dunn_semantic_2020} and \citet{xu_towards_2020} have developed adversarial attacks that manipulate higher-level, semantic features. \citet{jordan2019quantifying} first explored quantifying adversarial distortions with LPIPS distance.
+Recent evaluation methodologies such as Unforeseen Attack Robustness (UAR) \citep{kang_testing_2019} and the Unrestricted Adversarial Examples challenge \citep{unrestricted_advex_2018} have raised the problem of finding an adversarial defense which gives good robustness under more general threat models. \citet{sharif_suitability_2018} conduct a perceptual study showing that $L_p$ threat models are a poor approximation of the perceptual threat model. \citet{dunn_semantic_2020} and \citet{xu_towards_2020} have developed adversarial attacks that manipulate higher-level, semantic features. \citet{jin_manifold_2020} train with a manifold regularization term, which gives some robustness to unseen perturbation types. \citet{stutz_confidence-calibrated_2020} also propose a method which gives robustness against unseen perturbation types, but requires rejecting (abstaining on) some inputs.

 \smallparagraph{Perceptual similarity} Two basic similarity measures for images are the $L_2$ distance and the Peak Signal-to-Noise Ratio (PSNR).
 However, these similarity measures disagree with human vision on perturbations such as blurring and spatial transformations, which has motivated others including SSIM \citep{wang_image_2004}, MS-SSIM \citep{wang_multiscale_2003}, CW-SSIM \citep{sampat_complex_2009}, HDR-VDP-2 \citep{mantiuk_hdr-vdp-2_2011} and LPIPS \citep{zhang_unreasonable_2018}.
 MAD competition \citep{wang_maximum_2008} uses a constrained optimization technique related to our attacks to evaluate perceptual measures.